phx-verse/docs/docs/PHX-DAO.md

 ## Governance

-The PHX token governs all PHX DAO governance and network decisions to ensure its prolonged stability and decentralised decision-making to facilitate the growth of fair, and transparent liquid staking.
+The PHX token governs all PHX DAO governance and network decisions to ensure its prolonged stability and decentralized decision-making to facilitate the growth of fair, and transparent liquid staking.

 The governance details and vote infrastructure is still under construction.
 We will release more info in the near future.